elchs/LetoDBf/Readme.txt

                                     A value >= 15 will include partly communication traffic to server, with a value > 20 the full communication protocol is logged.
                                     !!
 USE WITH CARE !!, the log files can get very quick VERY BIG.
-                                    Set it for normal use to '1', '0' will avoid any debug feedback from server, then only errors are reported in these log files.
-                                    ONLY increase value in case of problems, when core developer explicit ask for information to be found in the log files.
                                     It can be changed 'on the fly' for critcal sections with new RDDI_DEBUGLEVEL -- see 7.5
+                                    ONLY increase value in case of problems, to trace what happened at server, and the actions from client.
+Each connection will get an own log file with connection-ID as file extension; new created when a connection starts.
       HardCommit = 0           -    if 0, SET HARDCOMMIT OFF, this is now DEFAULT.
                                     It is recommended for UNSTABLE running server to set it to <1>, which means that each change at data tables are immedeate written to